-Telephone Yes ВТ Cable TV or satellite No Broadband Yes ВТ b.
+Cable TV or satellite Yes Sky Broadband Yes Starlink b.
 Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintena nce contract for you r septic tank?
-No If have answered yes, details of the company with which you have a maintenance contract: 11.
-Responsibilities for shared or common areas a.
+Yes If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
+Don't know (ii) Do you have a maintenance contract for your septic tank?
+Yes If have answered yes, details of the company with which you have a maintenance contract: WC in Fields 11.
+Responsibilities for shared o r common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: : b.
+Yes If you have answered yes, please give details: Maintenance of shared access along track b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: : C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No If you have answered yes, please give details: e.
+Do you have the right to wa for example to put out your boundaries?
+No If you have answered yes, p lease give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No If you have answered yes, please give details: f.
-As far as you are aware, is your property? (public right right to pass, whether or n ht of way is a way o - No If you have answered yes, please give details:
+No If you have answered yes, p lease give details: f.
+As far as you are aware, is to your property? (public right right to pass, whether or no t of way is a way over which the public has a No If you have answered yes, please give details:

 12. Charges associated with the property a.
 Is there a factor or property manager for your property?
 No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
 Is there a common buildings insurance policy?
 No If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges?
-C. Please give details of any other charges you have to pay on a regular basis upkeep of common areas or repair works, for example to a residents' associor maintenance or stair fund.
+C. Please give details of any other charges you have to pay on a regular bat upkeep of common areas or repair works, for example to a residents' as or maintenance or stair fund.
 13. Specialist work a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
-Woodworm treatment in attic before we purchased property Yes b.
-As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
+Yes If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
+Damp proofing carried out over 10 years ago. b.
+As far as you are aware, has any preventative work for dry rot,wet rot, or damp ever been carried out to your property?
 No If you have answered yes, please give details: C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
 Yes If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
-Guarantees are held by: The woodworm treatment guarantee/warranty document is held at the solicitor's (I don't remember the firm name) 14.
-Guarantees
+I 14.
+Guarantees are held by: Owner